-- 1) What are KKV's guidelines for case-selection? - 2) What is the problem with selection on the dependent variable? - Collier, David; James Mahoney, and Jason Seawright.
+- 1) What are typical cases in your field and why is it important to think about their selection? - 2) What are KKV's guidelines for case-selection? - 3) What is the problem with selection on the dependent variable? - Collier, David; James Mahoney, and Jason Seawright.
 2004.
 "Claiming Too Much: Warnings about Selection Bias."
 In Rethinking Social Inquiry: Diverse tools, Shared Standards, eds.
 Henry E. Brady and David Collier.
-Lanham: Rowman & Littlefield, 85-102. - Ebbinghaus, Bernhard.
+Lanham: Rowman & Littlefield, 85-102.

+- Ebbinghaus, Bernhard.
 2005.
 "When Less is More."
-International Sociology 20(2): 133-152.

-King et al. 1994.
+International Sociology 20(2): 133-152. - King et al. 1994.
 "Determining What to Observe."
 In Designing Social Inquiry: Scientific Inference in Qualitative Research, eds.
 Gary King, Robert Owen Keohane and Sidney Verba.
 Princeton: Princeton University Press, 115-149.

-5 October Week 5: How to Write Scholarly Journal Articles and Successful Grant Proposals
+4 October Week 5: How to Write Scholarly Journal Articles and Successful Grant Proposals